spoulson/pifan/README.md

   --dry-run          Dry run: don't change server settings
 ```

+## Host
+Set to hostname or IP of server's iDRAC.

+## Username and Password
+Use the iDRAC web admin credentials.

 ## Ideal Temp
-Set this to the temperature to allow fans to run at 0%.
-Pifan will increase
+Set to the temperature to allow fans to run at 0%.
+Pifan will increase fans
-fans anywhere above this temperature.
+anywhere above this temperature.
 Floating point is allowed.

 Note: Fans don't actually stop at 0%.
 The BMC will continue to run fans at a
 minimum speed of 1200 rpm.

 ## Max Temp
-Set this to the temperature that requires 100% fans.
+Set to the temperature that requires 100% fans.
 (VERY LOUD!)
-Floating point is allowed.
+Floating point is
+allowed.

 # Best Practices
 * Run PiFan on a physical Pi.